 You are inquiring about choices for Climbing Mount Kilimanjaro and occasionally you read something about Kilimanjaro Tipping Ceremony.
 Why & for what reason is it expected to tip Porters?
 You are paying a huge amount for your flights, you hope to address a reasonable cost for your climb and now you likewise need to pay extra to help the individuals who help you up the mountain?
 Right.

 Kilimanjaro Tipping is a “compulsory tradition” on every Kilimanjaro climb.
 We recommend giving a tip of between US $ 190 to US $ 250 per climber to the mountain crew at the end of the climb.
 The exact tipping amount depends on group size and how many days were spend on the mountain.
 We recommend giving the tip to the main guide who will then distribute the tip among the mountain crew.
 We recommend not paying any tips until you and all your gear have descended from the mountain.

 From Where Do The Kilimanjaro Guides & Porters Originate?

-However, you will be able to enjoy a unique thing in Kilimanjaro just after the summit that is Kilimanjaro Tipping Ceremony which will be arranged by your guides and porters after the successfully Climbing Mount Kilimanjaro.
+However, you will be able to enjoy a unique thing in Kilimanjaro just after the summit that is Kilimanjaro Tipping Ceremony which will be arranged by your guides and porters after successfully Climbing Mount Kilimanjaro.

 Tipping Ceremony On Kilimanjaro

 Kilimanjaro Tipping Ceremony will be held on the last night on the mountain, after the summit day.
-The tipping ceremony will have various cultural activities with climbers, guides, cooks, porters, and other mountain crew.
+The tipping ceremony will have various cultural activities with climbers, guides, cooks, porters, and also other mountain crew.
 During the ceremony, all the mountain crew is lined up in a circle and the climbers will share their experiences with the group.